wiedymi/mediabunny/docs/guide/media-sources.md

 ```
 - `codec`: The [video codec](./supported-formats-and-codecs#video-codecs) used for encoding.
 - `bitrate`: The target number of bits per second.
 Alternatively, this can be a [subjective quality](#subjective-qualities).
 - `latencyMode`: The latency mode as specified by the WebCodecs API.
+Browsers default to `quality`.
 Media stream-driven video sources will automatically use the `realtime` setting.
 - `keyFrameInterval`: The maximum interval in seconds between two adjacent key frames.
 Defaults to 5 seconds.
 More frequent key frames improve seeking behavior but increase file size.
 When using multiple video tracks, this value should be set to the same value for all tracks.
 - `fullCodecString`: Allows you to optionally specify the full codec string used by the video encoder, as specified in the [WebCodecs Codec Registry](https://www.w3.org/TR/webcodecs-codec-registry/).
 For example, you may set it to `'avc1.42001f'` when using AVC.
 Keep in mind that the codec string must still match the codec specified in `codec`.
 If you don't set this field, a codec string will be generated automatically.
 - `onEncodedPacket`: Called for each successfully encoded packet.
 Useful for determining encoding progress.